BND Hamburger Icon

 TipTip

-Summer Fridays work best when you commit to them in writing as you would any other policy.
+Summer Fridays work best when you commit to them in writing as you would with any other policy.
 That means detailing the rules in your employee handbook, alerting employees to the new policy and asking them to acknowledge it.

 5. Adjust the policy as needed.

-Why are Summer Fridays gaining popularity?
+Why did summer Fridays gain popularity?

 author image

-Max Freedman, Business Operations Insider and Senior Analyst
+Written By: Max FreedmanBusiness Operations Insider and Senior Analyst

-Max Freedman, has spent nearly a decade providing entrepreneurs and business operators with actionable advice they can use to launch and grow their businesses.
-Max has direct experience helping run a small business, performs hands-on reviews and has real-world experience with the categories he covers, such as accounting software and digital payroll solutions, as well as leading small business lenders and employee retirement providers.
+Max Freedman has spent nearly a decade providing entrepreneurs and business operators with actionable advice they can use to launch and grow their businesses.
+Max has direct experience helping run a small business, performs hands-on reviews and has real-world experience with business technology.
+At Business News Daily, Max covers accounting software, POS systems and digital payroll solutions, as well as leading medical software and text message marketing services.
 Max has written hundreds of articles for Business News Daily on a range of valuable topics, including small business funding, time and attendance, marketing and human resources.

 Back to top